-- "police officer" includes any officer of the Customs and Excise Department; - "Principal Order" means the Criminal Justice (International Co-operation) Act (Enforcement of Overseas Forfeiture) Order; (Inserted by S.R.O.
-85/1995) - "property" includes money and all other property, real or personal, heritable or moveable, including things in action and other intangible or incorporeal property. - (2) This Order applies to property whether it is situated in Montserrat or elsewhere. - (3) The following provisions shall have effect for the interpretation of this Order. - (4) Property is held by any person if he holds any interest in it. - (5) Proceedings are instituted in a designated country when- - (a) under the law of the designated country concerned one of the steps specified in relation to that country in the right-hand column of Schedule 1 has been taken there in respect of an alleged drug trafficking offence; or - (b) where no steps have been specified in relation thereto as mentioned in subparagraph (a), the defendant has been notified in writing in accordance with the laws of the designated country that the competent authorities of that country have begun proceedings against him in respect of an offence; or - (c) an application has been made to a court in a designated country for an external forfeiture order.

-and where the application of this Paragraph would result in there being more than one time for the institution of proceedings, they shall be taken to have been instituted at the earliest of those times.
+- (i) aiding, abetting, counselling or procuring the commission of any of those offences; - (i) an offence of inciting another to commit any of those offences; - "Police officer" includes any officer of the Customs and Excise Department; - "Principal Order" means the Criminal Justice (International Co-operation) Act (Enforcement of Overseas Forfeiture) Order; (Inserted by S.R.O.
+85/1995) - "property" includes money and all other property, real or personal, heritable or moveable, including things in action and other intangible or incorporeal property. - (2) This Order applies to property whether it is situated in Montserrat or elsewhere. - (3) The following provisions shall have effect for the interpretation of this Order. - (4) Property is held by any person if he holds any interest in it. - (5) Proceedings are instituted in a designated country when- - (a) under the law of the designated country concerned one of the steps specified in relation to that country in the right-hand column of Schedule 1 to this Order has been taken there in respect of an alleged drug trafficking offence; or - (aa) where no steps have been specified in relation thereto as mentioned in sub-paragraph (a) above, the defendant has been notified in writing in accordance with the laws of the designated country that the competent authorities of that country have begun proceedings against him in respect of an offence; or - (b) an application has been made to a court in a designated country for an external forfeiture order, and where the application of this paragraph would result in there being more than one time for the institution of proceedings, they shall be taken to have been instituted at the earliest of those times.